tekartik/idb_shim.dart/idb_shim/doc/sdb.md

 SDB stands for Simple DB, it provides a dart API on top of indexed_db or sqlite.
 The API is similar to sembast but requires some schema configuration.
 - Each store must be declared and added once to a database.
-- Queries are limited to boundaries and indexes.
+- Efficient queries are limited to boundaries and indexes, sembast like filtering is done in memory.
+- Data is not preloaded in memory

+It provides an efficient simple database both on IO (when using sqflite) and web.

 ## Installation